bassosimone/libremk_platform/README.md

 9. Classify network-related errors that we care about by mapping them onto the same strings currently used by Measurement Kit as of v0.8.x.

+10. Collect precise timing information using a steady clock.

 In short, this library is the engine to write tests.
 To collect measurements and perform other actions, Measurement Kit should properly override the methods of this class to implement more advanced behavior.